 Dynamic figure is key personage.
 Separate attention is given especially to them.
 Additional paragraph should describe a reader's feelings: what words are associated with a hero?
 Brave, modest, lucky, confident?
 Answers are key points to create a comprehensive description.

+How to write a conclusion paragraph for an essay?
 Character analysis essay conclusion contains author’s point of view on course of events.
 Main ideas should be described shortly and clearly.
 Final part is a kind of review but with student's opinion.
 Lessons learned are described.
 For example, a story might teach how to live honestly, help poor people, feel merciful to others, etc.

 Remember that sheets’ personages teach us how to behave in real life.
 Many situations shown will be useful in everyday life.
 Hero’ deeds teach us how to cope with problems and find ways from tangled situations.